samherring99/starsnft/README.md

 Once your images are generated and uploaded, it's time to move to the blockchain!

-Make sure your <i> metadata.json </i> file is filled out with the correct parameters (name, description, image, and external_url are straightforward), namely your ETH wallet address to recieve royalties on sales, and the seller_basis_fee of 250, which corresponds to a 2.5% royalty fee deposited to your wallet for every transaction.
+Make sure your <i> metadata.json </i> file is filled out with the correct parameters (name, description, image, and external_url are straightforward), namely your MetaMask wallet address to recieve royalties on sales, and the seller_basis_fee of 250, which corresponds to a 2.5% royalty fee deposited to your wallet for every transaction.
 All of these values can and should be changed as needed.

 Open the <i> SampleContract.sol </i> file in a text editor of your choice.
 For the simple, base ERC721 contract, only the constructor, baseURI(), and contractURI() methods need to be changed for deployment.